huggingface/transformers/docs/source/add_new_model.rst

 1. `Porting GPT2 Model <https://medium.com/huggingface/from-tensorflow-to-pytorch-265f40ef2a28>`__ by `Thomas
    <https://huggingface.co/thomwolf>`__
 2. `Porting WMT19 MT Model <https://huggingface.co/blog/porting-fsmt>`__ by `Stas <https://huggingface.co/stas>`__
-3. TODO(PVP): ADD TAPAS blog post by Niels?

-From experience, the most important things to keep in mind when adding a model are:
+From experience, we can tell you that the most important things to keep in mind when adding a model are:

 -  Don’t reinvent the wheel!
 Most parts of the code you will add for the new 🤗 Transformers model already exists somewhere in 🤗 Transformers.
 Take some time to find similar, already existing models and tokenizers you can copy